-- Welcome and initiate introductions to one another and to the Girl Scouts.
-Ask about each girl and get to know her a little. - Share how important each family will be to the troop. - Discuss meeting location, day and times, uniforms, and troop dues (you may want to collect at the meeting). - Set expectations for communication and response times and how parents can get involved to help the troop (4Her program). - Have parents complete health history and annual permission form.
+- Welcome everyone and have girls and adults introduce themselves.
+Ask about each girl and get to know her a little. - Share the importance of family involvement. - Discuss meeting location, day and times, uniforms, and troop dues (you may want to collect troop dues at the parent meeting). - Set expectations for communication and response times and how parents can get involved to help the troop. - Have parents complete the Annual Parent/ Caregiver Permission & Girl/Adult Health History form and Permission for Special Activities form, if applicable.
 Share contact info for all troop members. - Discuss the types of activities the troop will participate in this year (regular meetings, field trips, events, camping trips). - Answer any questions the parents may have.